borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] utils

-  - [x] remove unnecessary project

-  - [x] rename existing efforts with a consistent format

-  - [x] introduce new utility for opengraph assets
+Priorities.

-- [ ] write copy for the different sections of the landing page
+- [ ] copy for the different sections of the landing page

   - [ ] blog